MileneCV/Stroke_Prediction_project/README.md

 ![Stroke_Prediction_project_2](heart.png)

-Patients who had stroke about 20% have heart disease and patients who didn’t have stroke less than 5% have heart disease.
+Approximately 20% of patients who had a stroke also have heart disease, while less than 5% of patients who did not have a stroke have heart disease.

 ![Stroke_Prediction_project_2](hypertension.png)

-Patients who had stroke about 25% have hypertension and patients who  didn’t have stroke less than 10 % have hypertension.
+Approximately 25% of patients who had a stroke have hypertension, while less than 10% of patients who did not have a stroke have hypertension.